Porsche 911 (993): Carrera coupé / cabriolet

 Porsche also offered the 993 Carrera as an all-wheel drive version called the Carrera 4.
 In contrast with the 964, Porsche deleted the "2" from the rear-wheel drive "Carrera" name tag.
 Among enthusiasts, though, to differentiate between the rear-wheel and all-wheel drive variants of the Type 993 Carrera, they were (and still are) commonly referred to as "C2" and "C4".
 The Carrera 4 has an automatic braking differential; it brakes the inner wheel when accelerating out of a corner.
 On the exterior, the Carrera 4 is visually distinguishable by clear front and side turn indicators and rear red turn indicators.
 The brake calipers are painted silver, as is the Carrera 4 badge on the engine cover.
 The center wheel-caps carry the Carrera 4 logo instead of the Porsche crest.
 The Carrera 4 has a curb weight of 1420 kg, same as the standard Carrera cabriolet, and in both instances more than the Carrera coupé.
 Key feature on the 993 Carrera 4 is the weight saving in the all-wheel-drive system as compared to the 964, a lower maintenance viscous coupling unit that transfers 5-50% of power to the front wheels and changes the driving behavior of the car compared to the standard Carrera.
 The 993 Carrera 4 all-wheel drive is suited to cope with bad weather conditions, which provides extra security in rain or snow, though on a dry circuit, the C2 is the faster car, and the C4 is of course heavier than the C2.
 There was no Tiptronic option available on the Carrera 4.

 The options list for the 993 Carrera (and most other variants) offered many choices, including up to five different styles of wheels, various suspension set-ups, and three different seat styles (comfort, sport, racing).
 In addition, many upholstery options were offered and various sound systems including digital sound processing.
 Further, customers had the option of any colour other than standard shades.
 Even more, the Tequipment and Exclusive-Programs added further options and built to order almost any specific wishes of customers such as special consoles, fax machines, or even brightly coloured interior upholstery.

-In contrast with most of the other variants, production of the Carrera coupé and Cabriolet ceased with the end of 1997 model year, except for a very few produced in a shortened 1998 model year.
+In contrast with most of the other variants, production of the Carrera coupé and Cabriolet ceased with the end of a very small number produced in a shortened 1998 model year.